ambuilding/chaohuaxishi/_posts/2017-01-12-Interview-Answering.md

 ### Tips for answering interview questions
 - Observe your interviewer
 - Be aware of time; provide concise answers
-- Plan for possible questions
 - Keep calm & Carry on for unexpected questions

-- Be creative; response outside the box
+- Support your answers with examples
+- Remember, demonstrate what you have done in the past by giving examples.

 - Personally, I think whatever the question that the HR asks you,
   - it's a golden opportunity for you to sell yourself;
   - why you are suitable for that position.

-- Support your answers with examples
-- Remember, demonstrate what you have done in the past by giving examples.

 - Be prepared to explain whatever you have listed on your CV.

+#### Why do you want to work for this company?
+- Don't go off-topic
+- How your education, experience and overall background is connected to the current position.

+- Companies want to make sure you:
+  - are worth investig in
+  - plan to grow with the company
+  - share the company's philosophy
+  - plan to develop both personally and professionally

 ### Non-verbal communication